fabiothon/Galaxus-Price-Tracker/README.md

 `````

 ## Google API
-This script uses the Google API to send mail and thus credentials (credentials.json) is needed to access the Google API.
+This script uses the Google API to send mail and thus credentials (credentials.json) are needed to access the Google API.

 ### Notification E-Mails